 “This look is for the girls who can’t let go of that light blonde hair achieved by heavy foils, but who also want an easy maintenance color,” says salon owner and hairstylist Jamie Park of Elkhart, IL.

-This technique of babylights and babylows provide the bright pops of blonde with a little dimension, while the smudge of the root line allows for a flawless and seamless grow out!
+This technique of babylights and babylows provides the bright pops of blonde with a little dimension, while the smudge of the root line allows for a flawless and seamless grow out!

 Products Park used to create this look include: